100 Notable alumni of

 -

 Christoph Wilhelm Friedrich Hufeland was a German physician, naturopath and writer.
-He is famous as the most eminent practical physician of his time in Germany and as the author of numerous works displaying extensive reading and a cultivated critical faculty.
+Considered one of the most eminent practical physicians of his time in Germany, he authored numerous works displaying extensive reading and a cultivated critical faculty.

 -